"How do I find out what breed my cat is?"

 So, What Type of Cat Is She?

-Judging features like facial proportions or body shape is best left for professionals, but coat length, color and pattern are usually easy enough to tell.
+Judging features like facial proportions or body shape is best left to professionals, but coat length, color, and pattern are usually easy enough to tell.
 First, you need to determine whether your cat has long or short hair.
 Accordingly, he or she is either a Domestic Longhair or a Domestic Shorthair, also known as a DLH and DSH, respectively.

 Then, there’s an entire spectrum of patterns and colors.
-Once you identify your cat’s colors from this list, you too can own a “longhair red tabby and white van” or a “shorthair cream and blue tortoiseshell” – now, doesn’t that sound fancy?
-It will actually be a very accurate answer to the original question, even if it does not offer an actual breed name.
+Once you identify your cat’s colors from this list, you too can own a “longhair red tabby and white van” or a “shorthair cream and blue tortoiseshell”—now, doesn’t that sound fancy?
+It will actually be a very accurate answer

 Not sure which terms apply to your cat?
 By all means, post about your cat and add a few clear pictures, and we’ll try and help out on the forums!